feathersui/feathersui-starling/documentation/help/markdown/layout-group.md

 ---
 # How to use the Feathers `LayoutGroup` component

-The `LayoutGroup` class provides a generic container for layout without scrolling.
-By default, you can position children manually, but you can also pass in a layout implementation to position the children automatically.
+The [`LayoutGroup`](../api-reference/feathers/controls/LayoutGroup.html) class provides a generic container for layout, without scrolling.
+By default, you can position children manually, but you can also pass in a layout implementation, like [`HorizontalLayout`](horizontal-layout.html) or [`VerticalLayout`](vertical-layout.html) to position the children automatically.

-If you need scrolling, you should use the `ScrollContainer` component instead.
+<aside class="info">If you need scrolling, you should use the [`ScrollContainer`](scroll-container.html) component instead.</aside>

 ## The Basics